cocos/engine-native/docs/CODING_STYLE.md

 Do not use rvalue references (or apply the && qualifier to methods), except as follows:
 - You may use them to define move constructors and move assignment operators (as described in Copyable and Movable Types).
 - You may use them to define &&-qualified methods that logically "consume" *this, leaving it in an unusable or empty state.
 Note that this applies only to method qualifiers (which come after the closing parenthesis of the function signature); if you want to "consume" an ordinary function parameter, prefer to pass it by value.
-- You may use forwarding references in conjunction with std::forward, to support perfect forwarding.
+- You may use forwarding references in conjunction with `std::forward`, to support perfect forwarding.
 - You may use them to define pairs of overloads, such as one taking Foo&& and the other taking const Foo&.
 Usually the preferred solution is just to pass by value, but an overloaded pair of functions sometimes yields better performance and is sometimes necessary in generic code that needs to support a wide variety of types.
 As always: if you're writing more complicated code for the sake of performance, make sure you have evidence that it actually helps.

 ## Friends